Park-SM/HiltBinder/README.md

     }
 }

-// This is the code to get multiple bindings.
+// This is the code to get Map Multibinding.
 @AndroidEntryPoint
 class MainActivity : AppCompatActivity() {